StarVector: Generating Scalable Vector Graphics Code from Images and Text: SVG Methods and Baselines

+\textbf{{DiffVG}}~\citep{li2020differentiable} is a landmark in vector graphics research, pioneering deep learning-based methods with the first differentiable vector graphics rasterization pipeline.
+By leveraging a combination of anti-aliasing techniques and gradient-based optimization, DiffVG ensures differentiability.
+Unlike methods relying on non-differentiable curve-to-mesh conversions, DiffVG employs a forward-backward rasterization process, where the forward pass generates anti-aliased images and the backward pass computes gradients with respect to vector graphic parameters.
+Using the official implementation\footnote{\url{https://github.com/BachiLi/diffvg}} and proposed hyperparameters, we ablate the number of \textit{paths}, finding \textit{paths}=60 to be optimal.
+DiffVG balances versatility and performance, achieving approximately 30 seconds per generation while excelling in differentiable rendering tasks.

+\textbf{{DeepSVG}}~\cite{carlier2020deepsvg} was introduced as a hierarchical path-based VAE encoder-decoder transformer architecture.
+Here, input paths are encoded separately using a path encoder and aggregated using a second encoder to produce a latent vector.
+The decoder uses this latent vector to output the path representations, which provide actual draw commands and arguments.
+We used the open-source code\footnote{\url{https://github.com/alexandre01/deepsvg}} to reproduce the results on different datasets.
+However, since the DeepSVG framework only allows simplified SVGs, we report results on the `simplified' test sets (see Table~\ref{tab:consolidated-image-vectorization-results}).

-\paragraph{DeepSVG.} This model can only handle simplified SVGs composed of simple line strokes and splines (see examples in Figure~\ref{fig:results-icons-simplified}).
-Further, it can only process SVGs with 8 groups (i.e., groups of shapes, or parent nodes) and vector paths of at most 30 commands.
-To reproduce the DeepSVG baseline, we use the original hyperparameters, including a learning rate of $1e-3$ and a number of epochs to be 50.
+This model can only handle simplified SVGs composed of simple line strokes and splines (see examples in Figure~\ref{fig:results-icons-simplified}).
+Further, it can only process SVGs with eight groups (i.e., groups of shapes or parent nodes) and vector paths of at most 30 commands.
+To reproduce the DeepSVG baseline, we use the original hyperparameters, including a learning rate of $1e-3$ and a number of epochs of 50.
 We use a batch size of 200, except for the smaller emoji dataset, where we experiment with a batch size of 50.

-\paragraph{VTracer.} We use the Python library\footnote{\url{https://github.com/etjones/vtracer_py}} for experiments which is a wrapper over the Rust implementation.
-Similar to Im2Vec, we scale down all the images to 128X128 resolution.
-We use all the default values for the rule-based engine which generates a multi-colored SVG.

-\paragraph{GPT-4 Vision (preview).} GPT-4 Vision~\cite{openai2023gpt4v} offers multimodal capabilities for handling image and text data for tasks like image captioning, or text-image interleaved conversation.
-Here we show how one can use prompt engineering~\cite{brown2020language, bubeck2023sparks, openai2023gpt4v} to condition the model to generate executable SVG code that represents the given image.
-Figure~\ref{fig:svg-prompt} displays the prompt that we use for this endeavor.
-We use the OpenAI library\footnote{\url{https://platform.openai.com/docs/libraries}} to perform experiments with GPT-4-Vision.
-Notably, the currently available model \texttt{gpt-4-vision-preview} has a limit of 100 queries per day, which only allows us to report results on 100 examples per dataset (see Table~\ref{tab:results-simplified}).
+\textbf{{GPT-4 Vision.}} We use GPT-4V~\cite{openai2023gpt4v} by inserting an image and zero-shot prompting to generate SVG code.
+Here, we show how one can use prompt engineering~\cite{brown2020language, bubeck2023sparks, openai2023gpt4v} to condition the model to generate executable SVG code representing the given image.
+Prompt~\ref{gpt4-prompt} was used for this endeavor.
+We use the OpenAI library\footnote{\url{https://platform.openai.com/docs/libraries}}.